 One day one of the preacher boys asked me if I would cut his hair.
 When I looked at him I figured it would be similar to trimming my black poodle, so I agreed. (page 233)

 Speaking of a trip Hardman and her husband took to Hawaii:

 It was on November 3, 2002, very early in the morning that we boarded a plane in New Orleans . . .

 It had been just a little over a year since 9-11 . . .

 It became a little more frightful when I saw a couple of rag heads get on the plane… (page 247)

-I find the racial overtones interesting because the Hardman’s spend most of the year ministering to street people in the New Orleans area; people who are overwhelmingly people of color.
+I find the racial overtones interesting because the Hardmans spent most of the year ministering to street people in the New Orleans area; people who are overwhelmingly people of color.

 Another thing that stood out to me in the book was Hardman’s view of sex, married men, and her own sexuality.
 It is a subject that comes up repeatedly in the book.

-If Hardman is to believed, married men chased after her from her teens years and up.
-Repeatedly, Hardman writes of married men trying to get her to have sex with her.
+If Hardman is to believed, married men chased after her from her teen years forward.
+Repeatedly, Hardman writes about married men trying to get her to have sex with them.
 She uses Christian-correct words for their actions, but there is doubt they were after her for sex.